vic-ma/howtodismantle.github.io/_posts/2024-06-19-Brick-by-Brick-Connecting-Databricks-and-Peakboard.md

 ## Understand the Databricks REST Service

-The Databricks instance comes with a REST webservice that exposes any kind DWH function to the outside.
+The Databricks instance comes with a REST webservice that exposes DWH functions.
 The endpoint we're looking for is `api/2.0/sql/statements/`.
 So the whole URL looks something like this (depending on the user's actual host name):

 {% highlight url %}
 https://adb-7067375420864287.7.azuredatabricks.net/api/2.0/sql/statements/